JorjaFox/website/_posts-old-blog/2009-09-24-csi-ep-10x01-family-affair-open-topic.md

 title: 'CSI ep 10&#215;01: "Family Affair" Open Topic (closed)'
 date: '2009-09-24T12:17:14-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'This topic is to talk about tonight''s airing of the season 10 premiere of <em>CSI</em>.
+excerpt: 'This topic is to talk about tonight''s airing of the season 10 premiere of _CSI_.
 When screencaps and a recap are up later tonight, it will be closed.
 Spoilers will happen here.'
 layout: post
 guid: 'https://jorjafox.net/?p=2038'
 permalink: /2009/csi-ep-10x01-family-affair-open-topic/